 The maximum allowable Developer fee includes Consultants' fees for each project.
-DCA will allow a limited exception and not include Consultant fees for the purpose of obtaining green building certifications in the Developer fee calculation.
+DCA willallow a limited exception and not include Consultant fees for the purpose of obtaininggreen building certifications in the Developer fee calculation.

-Notwithstanding anything contained herein to the contrary, the Developer Fee will be limited to a maximum as follows:

-- \$2,000,000 for 9% credits competitive Applications - \$3,500,000 for 4% credits Bond Financed Projects
+- e) Notwithstanding anything contained herein to the contrary, the Developer Fee will be limited to a maximum as follows: - \$2,285,000 \$2,000,000 for 9% credits competitive Applications - \$4,000,000 \$3,500,000 for 4% credits Bond Financed Projects

-11. Distribution across Unit / Bedroom Sizes
+11.8.
+Distribution across Unit / Bedroom Sizes

 - a) Rent.
 Projects with a multi-tiered rent structure must distribute the rents across unit sizes, unit types and buildings.
-These units need not be fixed, but may float in the same way high HOME rent and low HOME rent units may float within a project so long as the units and interior amenities are comparable. - b) Accessibility.
+These uUnits need not be fixed, but may float in the same way high HOME rent and low HOME rent units may float within a project so long as the units and interior amenities are comparable. - b) Accessibility.
 To the maximum extent feasible, accessible units must be distributed across unit sizes, unit types and buildings so as not to limit choice.

-12. Identity of Interest
+12.9.
+Identity of Interest

-Subcontractor / Materialmen.
-Any Identity of Interest between any Project Participant or General Contractor and any subcontractors, other provider of service, materials, or supplies must be disclosed.
-Additional scrutiny will be given to subcontractor/materialmen costs where there is an Identity of Interest.

-Lenders.
-If there is an Identity of Interest between any Project Participant and construction/permanent lenders, such financial structure requires financing terms and conditions which are reasonable, customary and consistent with industry standards.
+- a) Subcontractor / Materialmen.
+Applications must disclose Aany Identity of Interest between any Project Participant or General Contractor and any subcontractors, other provider of service, materials, or supplies must be disclosed.
+Additional scrutiny will begiven to subcontractor/materialmen costs where there is an Identity of Interest. - b) Lenders.
+If there is an Identity of Interest between any Project Participant and construction/permanent lenders, such financial structure requires All financing terms and conditions which are must be reasonable, customary and consistent with industry standards.